hitchhikr/x68000includes/README.md

-Contains IOCS, DOS calls and hardware registers with annotations.
+Contains IOCS, DOS calls and (almost all) hardware registers with annotations and comments.